 Warmhouse Beach, located in the northwest corner of the Olympic Peninsula in Washington State, was added to the U.S. Environmental Protection Agency’s (EPA) National Priority List (NPL) in 2013.
 Since being added to the NPL list, EPA Region 10 has conducted a Remedial Investigation and Feasibility Study for the site and is currently in the process of determining the best approach for clean-up.

 Since 2016, Triangle has provided facilitation and mediation services to EPA Region 10 on the Warmhouse Beach Superfund site.
-Triangle facilitates public outreach meetings, technical conference calls and in-person meetings between EPA and the Makah Tribe.
+Triangle facilitates public outreach meetings, technical conference calls, and in-person meetings between EPA and the Makah Tribe.
 Our services include process design, document preparation, meeting facilitation and mediation, and post meeting summaries and follow-up.
-Triangle also serves as a liaison between EPA and the Makah Tribe, providing government to government consultation, ensuring that differences in governmental operation have little to no impact on forward motion process.
+Triangle also serves as a liaison between EPA and the Makah Tribe, providing government to government consultation and ensuring that differences in governmental operation have little to no impact on forward motion process.

-In 2016, Triangle was hired to facilitate a large group of stakeholders providing input to the U.S. Environmental Protection Agency (EPA) as EPA conducted a Remedial Investigation and Feasibility Study which resulted in a Record of Decision for the Lower Duwamish Waterway (LDW) cleanup.
+In 2016, Triangle was hired to facilitate a large group of stakeholders providing input to the U.S. Environmental Protection Agency (EPA) as EPA conducted a Remedial Investigation and Feasibility Study, which resulted in a Record of Decision for the Lower Duwamish Waterway (LDW) cleanup.
 Triangle currently convenes and facilitates several standing groups working together to inform the Superfund cleanup process, including stakeholders working to implement the Record of Decision.
-Additionally, Triangle designs and facilitates a roundtable consisting of community groups, trustees, tribes, government agencies, potentially responsible parties and other stakeholders associated with the Lower Duwamish Waterway to provide recommendations to EPA as it implements the clean-up of this site in Seattle, WA.
+Additionally, Triangle designs and facilitates a roundtable consisting of community groups, trustees, tribes, government agencies, potentially responsible parties, and other stakeholders associated with the Lower Duwamish Waterway to provide recommendations to EPA as it implements the clean-up of this site in Seattle, WA.